 13. Number of Fields on Lead Capture Form

 While we are trimming the fat from our lead forms, let’s talk about what information you should collect.
 Countless studies have shown that the less fields the better.
-I would suggest limiting your form, number, email, and URL If applicable to your service.
+I would suggest limiting your form name, number, email, and URL If applicable to your service.
 This allows you to gather the necessary information to contact the lead without overwhelming them with questions.
 As with everything, I recommend testing variations of form fields to find the sweet spot for your niche.

 14. Isolate Visitors and Eliminate Distractions